oapicf/pinterest-sdk/clients/powershell/generated/docs/KeywordsApi.md

 # Configure OAuth2 access token for authorization: pinterest_oauth2
 $Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

+# Configure OAuth2 access token for authorization: client_credentials
+$Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account.
 $CampaignId = "MyCampaignId" # String | Campaign Id to use to filter the results. (optional)
 $AdGroupId = "123123123" # String | Ad group Id. (optional)
+$AdGroupIds = "MyAdGroupIds" # String[] | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users. (optional)
 $MatchTypes = "BROAD" # MatchType[] | Keyword <a target=""_blank"" href=""/docs/api-features/targeting-overview/"">match type</a> (optional)
 $PageSize = 56 # Int32 | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25)
 $Bookmark = "MyBookmark" # String | Cursor used to fetch the next page of items (optional)

 # Get keywords
 try {
-    $Result = Invoke-KeywordsGet -AdAccountId $AdAccountId -CampaignId $CampaignId -AdGroupId $AdGroupId -MatchTypes $MatchTypes -PageSize $PageSize -Bookmark $Bookmark
+    $Result = Invoke-KeywordsGet -AdAccountId $AdAccountId -CampaignId $CampaignId -AdGroupId $AdGroupId -AdGroupIds $AdGroupIds -MatchTypes $MatchTypes -PageSize $PageSize -Bookmark $Bookmark
 } catch {
     Write-Host ("Exception occurred when calling Invoke-KeywordsGet: {0}" -f ($_.ErrorDetails | ConvertFrom-Json)) Write-Host ("Response headers: {0}" -f ($_.Exception.Response.Headers | ConvertTo-Json))